Let’s start by asking the question, “Why are we concerned about measles?” Wasn’t that virus eradicated years ago?

-Although measles is considered to be eliminated from the United States due to widespread vaccinations, people who enter the country from regions where the virus has not been eliminated could bring it with them, as the CDC notes.
-Around the world, approximately 10 million people get measles each year, and the virus is still common in many regions.
+In the United States, a successful vaccine program has eliminated measles to the point of only about 200 cases a year.
+However, people who enter the country from regions where the virus has not been eliminated could bring it with them, says the CDC.
+And around the world, approximately 10 million people get measles each year.
+The virus is still common in a number of regions.

-If contracted, the measles virus is a serious condition that can be quite dangerous, especially for young children under age 5.
-The virus is also highly contagious, and it can be spread even before an infected person shows symptoms.
+If contracted, the measles virus is a serious condition that can be quite dangerous, especially for children under age five.
+The virus is highly contagious and can be spread even before an infected person shows symptoms.

 In addition to Koplik spots in the mouth, the CDC warns parents to be on the lookout for these other symptoms of measles:

 - Sore throat

 Since these symptoms are similar to other common diseases, it may be hard to differentiate Koplik spots and measles from other conditions without seeing a health care provider.